Astronomy Essentials

 Lyrid meteor shower in history

 The Lyrid meteor shower has the distinction of being among the oldest of known meteor showers.
 Records of this shower go back for some 2,700 years.
-The ancient Chinese seem to have observed the Lyrid meteors falling like rain in the year 687 BCE.
+In fact, the ancient Chinese seem to have observed the Lyrid meteors falling like rain in the year 687 BCE.
 That time period in ancient China, by the way, corresponds with what is called the Spring and Autumn Period (about 771 to 476 BCE), which tradition associates with the Chinese teacher and philosopher Confucius, one of the first to espouse the principle:

 Do not do to others what you do not want done to yourself.